pstolarz/CRaC/README.md

 16- or 32-elements lookup tables, drastically reducing the footprint, without significant performance penalty (see below for details).

-NOTE: Default type of LUT is chosen by defining appropriates `CRAC_TAB` macro-define or passing appropriate argument to `crc_algo` template.
+NOTE: Default type of LUT is chosen by defining appropriates `CRAC_LUT` macro-define or passing appropriate argument to `crc_algo` template.

 **100+ predefined CRCs**